Offline Meta-Reinforcement Learning with Online Self-Supervision: Experiments

-\paragraph{Offline data collection.} For the MuJoCo tasks, we generate data by following a similar procedure as \citep{fujimoto2019off}, in which we use the replay buffer from a single PEARL run that uses the ground-truth reward.
-We limit the data collection to $1200$ transitions or $6$ trajectories per task and terminate the PEARL run early, forcing the meta-RL agent to learn from sub-optimal data.
-For \pybullet, we collect data using a scripted policy that randomly performs as many potential tasks in the environment, without knowing what the desired behavior in a sampled task is.
-We used 50 training tasks and 50 trajectories of length 75 per task.
-In the offline dataset, the robot succeeds on the task 46\% of the transitions.
-See Appendix~\ref{appsec:experimental-details} for more details.
+\paragraph{Offline data collection.} For the MuJoCo tasks, we use the replay buffer from a single PEARL run with ground-truth reward.
+We limit the data collection to $1200$ transitions ($6$ trajectories) per task and terminate the PEARL run early, forcing the meta-RL agent to learn from highly suboptimal data.
+For \pybullet, we collect data for 50 training tasks using a scripted policy that randomly performs one of the tasks in the environment.
+For each task, we collected 50 trajectories of length 75.
+The task performed by the scripted policy (e.g., open drawer) may differ from the task that is rewarded (e.g., push a button).
+As a result, in the offline dataset, the robot succeeds on the task 46\% of the time, indicating that this data is highly suboptimal.
+In contrast to prior work~\citep{dorfman2020offline,mitchell2021offline}, which uses nearly complete online RL training runs, we use this suboptimal data because it enables us to test how well the different methods can improve over suboptimal offline data.
+See \Cref{appsec:experimental-details} for further details.

-\paragraph{Comparisons and ablations.} As an upper bound, we include the performance of PEARL with online training using oracle ground-truth rewards rather than self-generated rewards, which we label \emph{Online Oracle}.
-To understand the impact of using the actor loss in \Cref{eq:method-actor}, we include an ablation in which we use the actor loss from PEARL but still employ our proposed unsupervised online phase, which we label \emph{SMAC (actor ablation)}.
-We also include a meta-imitation baseline, which infers the task like PEARL, but then imitates the task data in the dataset.
-In this baseline, we replace the actor update in \Cref{eq:method-actor} with simply maximizing \mbox{$\log \policy(\ba \mid \bs, \bz)$}.
-We label this baseline \emph{meta behavior cloning}.
-This baseline illustrates the gap between offline meta-RL and imitation, and helps us understand the gap between the (highly suboptimal) behavior policy and RL.
+\paragraph{Comparisons and ablations.} As an upper bound, we include the performance of PEARL with online training using oracle ground-truth rewards, rather than self-generated rewards, which we label \emph{Online Oracle}.
+To understand the importance of using the actor loss in \Cref{eq:method-actor}, we include an ablation that replaces \Cref{eq:method-actor} with the actor loss from PEARL, which we label \emph{SMAC (actor ablation)}.
+We also include a meta-imitation baseline, labeled \emph{meta behavior cloning}, which replaces the actor update in \Cref{eq:method-actor} with simply maximizing \mbox{$\log \policy(\ba \mid \bs, \bz)$}.
+A gap between \mabbr and this imitation method would help us understand whether or not our method improves over the (possibly sub-optimal) behavior policy.